 I am an anthropologist, and live partly in Kristiansand, Norway (where I was raised) and in Sofia, Bulgaria.
 I work professionally in international development cooperation, and in this connection I travel substantially.
-My special interests and expertise are, inter alia, capacity development, community-based natural resource management (CBNRM), ethnic and cultural minorities, inclusion, participation, project management, social/cultural aspects of climate change, social/institutional analyses, and transparency.
+My special interests and expertise are, inter alia, capacity development, community-based natural resource management (CBNRM), ethnic and cultural minorities, inclusion, monitoring and evaluation, participation, project management, social/cultural aspects of climate change, social/institutional analyses, and transparency.

-This blog to a large extent functions as an outlet for more personal thoughts on my experiences with working in international development cooperation (see "Welcome to Devblog" at: https://www.devblog.no/en/devblog-no).
+This blog to a large extent functions as an outlet for more personal thoughts on my experiences with working in international development cooperation (see "Welcome to Devblog" at: https://www.devblog.no/en/).

 In terms of a life away from the laptop, research, traveling, and writing, I have a preference for cross-country skiing, fishing (especially fly-fishing), mountain hiking, music (art music, popular music, and traditional music), and picking berries (wild and domesticated) and turning them into all sorts of goodies.

 Lars T. Soeftestad